werayco/visacompanion_RFE_Analyzer/README.md

 ![alt text](screenshots/image.png)

-- Open any API CLient of your choice (POSTMAN preferably) and send a get request to test if the server is actually active
+- Open any API CLient of your choice (POSTMAN preferably) and send a GET request to test if the server is actually active
 ```console
 GET http://127.0.0.1:8080
 ```